Como es tu nivel de español? Que sabes de la lengua española?

 You can also learn Spanish online.
 This might be due to the fact that you don’t live in the same neighborhood, or even the same country!
 Or perhaps it is a result of both of your busy schedules.

-And it is precisely in these cases that you will find inexpensive language courses to teach you the basics of Spanish grammar, the complexities of the Spanish verb and much more!
+And it is precisely in these cases that you will find inexpensive language courses to teach you the basics of Spanish grammar, the complexities of Spanish verb conjugation, and much more!
+Please bear in mind that you’ll need to prepare for your Spanish lessons by revising what you looked at in the previous one.
+If you don’t, you run the risk of not properly reinforcing what you learn.

-Distance learning, via webcam mainly, and on Skype, allows you to complete your Spanish exercises as you would in “in person” Spanish courses.
-You can start with the basics of the alphabet (Spanish i and Spanish a) and move on to conversing using intermediate Spanish phrases.
+If you do practice between your classes, distance learning, via webcam, mainly on Skype, will allow you to develop your Spanish proficiency at a relatively quickly pace.
+You can complete your Spanish exercises as you would with a face-to-face Spanish course by starting with the basics of the alphabet (Spanish i and Spanish a), before moving on to conversing using intermediate Spanish phrases.
 We’d be lying if we said that it was the same thing as in person, but it’s pretty close!

 Think of it as a personal Spanish audio component, perfect for working on your Spanish pronunciation!

 You have to choose the right Spanish instructor to help you learn a second language.
-To do so, we recommend figuring out your expectations and communicate this clearly to your teacher candidates.
-Questions to discuss are your aims, his or her methodology, where you will be working, etc.
+To do so, we recommend figuring out your expectations and communicate this clearly to the teachers that you’re considering.
+You should discuss what you want to achieve from your Spanish lessons (fluency, basic vocab, conversational level), as well as how he or she proposes that you reach your goals.